vandsama/tech.elevator.final.capstone.pet.pals/README.md

 a.
 Visit https://github.com/vandsama/tech.elevator.final.capstone.pet.pals <br />
 b.
 Click the <>Code button and copy the HTTPS link <br />
 c.
 Open your Terminal and go to your Users folder, e.g., /Users/Samantha <br />
--Navigating the terminal: "cd .." to go back, "ls" to list contents of the present directory, "pwd" to show the present directory you're in, "cd 'folder name'" to enter a folder <br />
+*Navigating the terminal:* "cd .." to go back, "ls" to list contents of the present directory, "pwd" to show the present directory you're in, "cd 'folder name'" to enter a folder <br />
 d.
 Create a folder for your projects, e.g., IdeaProjects.
 This can also be done from File Explorer <br />
 e.
 Navigate to your Projects folder from your terminal and type "git clone https://github.com/vandsama/tech.elevator.final.capstone.pet.pals.git" and hit enter <br />
 f.
 Verify the project is now installed locally on your computer in your Projects folder by visiting your File Explorer or Finder